kuninethan95/dsc-phase-2-project/READme.md

 - Testing if similar results can be achieved while dropping less data
 - Overall, unsasatisfied with model because of its limited scope.
 This was was due to 37% of the data observations being considered outliers data and dropped
 - Too much data loss to be able to provide accurate inferences for a wide range of clientele
-- Z-score is less strict on classifying outliers so the model can provide a wider range of inferences
+- Z-score is less strict on classifying outliers so the model can provide a wider range of inferences across all features
 -----

 ## Check for multicollinearity